oceanprotocol/docs/core-concepts/did-ddo.md

 ***`On-Chain`***

-Use a smart contract as datasource.
+Use a smart contract as data source.

+Parameters:

+* `chainId` - The chainId used to query the contract
+* `address` - The smartcontract address
+* `abi` - The function abi (NOT the entire contract abi)

 ```
 {